And just like that, P3 draws to an end, ushering the way to P4.

 P3 started with major changes in the student body: 17Ds were now gone, replaced by super enthusiastic 18Ds, and the 18J population churned as well - many having gone to Singapore and few coming this direction.

-People often ask me why I chose to stay in Fontainebleau for the whole program.
+People often ask me why I chose to stay in Fontainebleau for the whole programme.
 My answer?
 No need for complex stories about classes or recruiting: the cafeteria on campus is fantastic.

 New faces, new classes, a hectic schedule, and bombarded with so many new pieces of information.
 Oh, and it snowed a few times too.